Extraterrestrial radiation dataset

 If you’re reading this and you think I’ve made a mistake – please tell me!

 # import latitude lat_raw = as.matrix(read.csv("~/file path/ext_rad_wgs84_cent.csv",sep=",",header=1)) # prepare latitude lat_len = nrow(lat_raw) lat_rad = lat_raw[ ,2]/180*pi lat = matrix(lat_rad, nrow=lat_len, ncol=365) # matrix of days, row number from lat j = matrix(c(1:365), nrow=lat_len, ncol=365, byrow=1) # calculate extraterrestrial radiation sigma = .409*sin(.0172*j-1.39) ws = acos(-tan(lat)*tan(sigma)) dr = 1+.033*cos(.0172*j) Ra = 37.6*dr*(ws*sin(lat)*sin(sigma)+cos(lat)*cos(sigma)*sin(ws)) # sum every day to get annual Ra_ann = rowSums(Ra) # add x,y columns Ra_ann_output = cbind(lat_raw[,1:2], Ra_ann) # output results write.csv(Ra_ann_output,"~/file path/rad_ann.csv",row.names=0)

 The script outputs to a csv file with two columns of coordinates (lat-long in degrees) with a third column of annual extraterrestrial radiation.
 As a quick check I plotted up the annual cycle of radiation for one latitude, expecting a bell curve (or sine curve, depending on how you look at it).
 Which I got.

 I also plotted the annual data on British National Grid, EPSG:27700 and colour coded by total radiation.
 As expected, further north gets less radiation.

-If you’d like the data, please download it here.
+If you’d like these data, please download them here.